Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger: Patrangers

 A hot-blooded, serious police officer and leader of the Patrangers who utilizes Trigger Machine 1gou (トリガーマシン1号, Torigā Mashin Ichigō) to transform into the red-colored Patren 1gou (パトレン1号, Patoren Ichigō).
 He puts his duties as a police officer first in pursuing Ganglar members and protecting civilians.
 While he has a positive view on how the Lupin Collection could be used for good, he initially expressed disdain towards the Lupinrangers before learning of Lupin Red's motives and realizing the group is more than they appeared.
 As Keiichiro grew up with a kind and loving family, he did not know suffering until he met Kairi.
 After learning of his past and how his brother became one of Zamigo's victims, Keiichiro understands what it means to suffer.
-Keiichiro Asaka is portrayed by Kousei Yuki (結木 滉星, Yūki Kōsei).